Reclaim is now part of Dropbox, driving the future of productivity at work together

 • Your data shouldn’t be accessed by anyone else without your consent, and you should never have to provide more data than the minimum necessary to provide value to you.

-Reclaim is committed to complying with the GDPR, SOC2, CCPA and Privacy Shield standards.
+Reclaim is committed to complying with the GDPR, SOC2, CCPA and Data Privacy Framework standards.
 We're proud to have achieved the highest standards for security, privacy & compliance.
 If you're an IT or security representative for your company & are interested in getting more information, please contact us.

 Commonly-asked questions